-Data for the SK-1 survey are collected via a web questionnaire.
+Data for the SK-2 survey are collected via a web questionnaire, in which the structure of variables is predefined.
 For almost all survey variables, the structure and potential content of answer modalities are predefined, usually in the form of a drop-down menu, which allows for consistency in data recording.

 Also, depending on the answer to a particular question, the web questionnaire automatically directs a person who fills in the questionnaire to the next question, most often by blocking the answer to a particular question.

-Furthermore, the submission of the SK-1 report via a web questionnaire is not possible unless all requested data are provided, which allows for the integrity and accuracy of statistical records.
+Furthermore, the submission of the SK-2 report via a web questionnaire is not possible unless all requested data are provided, which allows for the integrity and accuracy of statistical records.
 Therefore, the collected statistical records are loaded in a structure corresponding to the matrix prepared in the Generator, a database for storage and processing of data.
 Due to this reason, loading errors do not occur.

 In the database for storage and processing of data, i.e. the Generator, standard tables have been prepared, which contain the structure of statistical results that are subject to regular dissemination.

-In addition, items of the classification of criminal offences currently in use have been matched, except in cases where this is not applicable, to the items of the previous classification of criminal offences.
+In addition, items of the classification of criminal offences currently in use have been matched, except in cases where this is not applicable, to the items of the previous classification of criminal offences, which enables the continuity in the justice administration statistics.